-Wednesday detention is assigned by the Assistant Principal for Student Life and the dean of students for any misconduct deemed more serious, for students who receive three (3) detentions within a quarter, or for excessive detentions for the same offense.
-Wednesday detentions begin at 2:15 PM and end at 3:45 PM, are scheduled at the convenience of the school, and take precedence over any personal plans, extracurricular activities, and athletic practices/competition.
+Wednesday detention is assigned by the Assistant Principal of Student Safety and Engagement and the dean of students for any misconduct deemed more serious, for students who receive three (3) detentions within a quarter, or for excessive detentions for the same offense.
+Wednesday detentions begin at 2:15 p.m. and end at 3:45 p.m., are scheduled at the convenience of the school, and take precedence over any personal plans, extracurricular activities, and athletic practices/competition.
 If a student is unable to attend a Wednesday detention due to illness or a family emergency, parent notification and any appropriate medical documentation must be provided to the Student Life office.
 Failure to attend a scheduled Wednesday detention will result in a Saturday detention.